 - Move back and raise the front passenger seat as far away from the front airbag as possible. - Bring the seat backrest to an upright position - Child seats must be approved by the child seat manufacturer for use in front passenger seats equipped with front or side airbags.

-To avoid injuries caused by inflation of a side airbag or curtain airbag, it is necessary to:
+To avoid injury to children due to side airbagsOr head airbagtriggering, it is necessary to:

-- Make sure children are not within range of airbag deployment zones → page 37. - Do not place anything within the deployment zones of the side airbag.
+- Make sure children are not within range of airbag expansion→ page 37. - Do not place anything within the expansion range of the side airbag.